DianaSoltani/moodify_me/README.md

 Currently, no advancements will be made towards making this into an android application or extending the the algorithm outside of the web application since this is a summer term project.
 However, this application will likely be hosted on a live server.

 #### Timeline
-June 7th: Initialize web application with a restful api using MongoDB atlas.
+*June 7th: Initialize web application with a restful api using MongoDB atlas.*

-June 14th: Basic registering function to have authenticated users.
+*June 14th: Basic registering function to have authenticated users.*

-June 14th: Initialize chatroom platform with a link.

-June 23rd: Make sure website looks presentable and easy to use.

-June 30th: Integrate emojis in messages and make sure that live messaging works.

-July 6th: Clean a large sample size of messages stored in the database and label it for testing.
+June 30th: Create messaging system to allow back and forth messages between users.
+Connect it to a link.

+July 6th: Integrate emojis into messages (if not already integrated).
+Begin making website more presentable for final product and finish connecting link if necessary.

+July 14th: Begin finishing up website design if not already finished.
+Begin to start training the data.

-July 13th: Train labeled data from application messages into 6 basic categories: happiness, sadness, disgust, fear, surprise, and anger.
+July 20th: Train labeled data from application messages into 6 basic categories: happiness, sadness, disgust, fear, surprise, and anger.

-July 20th: General program testing and test that the algorithm works fine.
+July 27th: Further program testing and test that the algorithm works fine.

-July 27th: Full basic functionality of application with commented code and complete documentation
+August 5th: Full basic functionality of application with commented code and complete documentation

 ## Learning Center and Notes
 ##### Courtesy of developers.google.com